6110-sp24/6110-sp24.github.io/_pages/project/phase_1.md

 > 3. A short LLM usage questionnaire, due at **11:59 PM on Monday, February 26**.

 These due dates are also posted on the [Class Schedule]({% link _pages/project.md %}).
+Also see [Recitation 1 slides](assets/documents/recitations/r01-project-overview-phase1.pdf) for some advice regarding this phase.

 {% include toc.html %}